anynines/virtual_host_service_api/README.md

 ## Running the tests

-Make sure the MySQL and RabbitMQ servers are running.
+Make sure the PostgreSQL and RabbitMQ servers are running.
 And the vHost service is configured (see section Configuration)

 ```
 bundle install